Before you start

 You can join the Figma Community beta on any Figma plan

 Anyone with a Figma account can duplicate Community files

 Anyone with a Figma account can create a Community profile

 Only members of the Figma Community beta can publish files

 🚧 This article contains features that are currently in beta.
 Want to join the Community Beta?
 Sign up now.

 Figma gives any files creators publish to the Figma Community an Attribution 4.0 International (CC BY 4.0) license.
 This isn't a public domain license.

-Under CC BY 4.0, Community members are also required to give credit to the original creator.
+Under CC BY 4.0, Community members need to give credit to the original creator.
 View the full details of the CC BY 4.0 license: https://creativecommons.org/licenses/by/4.0/legalcode

 To help with attribution, Figma tracks every time a file from the Community is duplicated.
 This allows us to trace duplicated files back to the original creator.